mcauser/awesome-micropython/readme.md

 * [ms5803-micropython](https://github.com/minyiky/ms5803-micropython) - A MicroPython implementation of the driver for an MS5803 pressure & temperature sensor.
 * [MPL3115A2_MicroPython](https://github.com/PinsonJonas/MPL3115A2_MicroPython) - MicroPython library for the MPL3115A2 altimeter.
 * [MicroPython_MMR902](https://github.com/jposada202020/MicroPython_MMR902) - MicroPython Driver for the Mitsumi MMR902 Micro Pressure Sensor.
+* [MicroPython_MPL3115A2](https://github.com/jposada202020/MicroPython_MPL3115A2) - MicroPython driver for the NXP MPL3115A2 Pressure and Temperature sensor.

 #### Proximity